itsabhianant/t_shirts/README.md

 ### Is there any problem?

-**Yes!** there is one and I have left it for the reader to solve.*(I am not lazy, I just don't like to work.)*

-***The problem is :***

-Even after confirming an order the program instead of quitting restarts itself.
-I know I ~~f#cked~~ messed somewhere in the while loop, but I can't figure out where *(Actually I did, but I want someone to contrbiute to my code :])*.
-Feel free to make changes in the code and send me a PR.:]
+**Yes!** there was one and it has been resolved now.But hey, you can still enhance the program if you want to.